danielneil/Smart-Worm-Habitat/research/bin-design.md

   <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin.jpg?raw=true">
 </p>

-This bottom-to-top flow requires a rectanglar prism like container that allows for harvesting from the bottom to allow the worms working in the top layers of the bin to remain undisturbed.
+This bottom-to-top flow requires a rectanglar prism like container that allows for harvesting from the bottom while worms working in the top layers of the bin remain undisturbed.

+The bin is bottomless, but has a wire/mess grate which stops the vermicast from

 A cutting bar or “breaker” bar is pushed or pulled just above the mesh, releasing the bottom 1-2 inches of finished vermicompost through the mesh to the floor or conveyor below.